zsiciarz/euler/README.md

 euler
 =====

-My solutions for Project Euler, mostly in Haskell.
+My solutions for Project Euler in Haskell.

 Installation
 ------------